tchajed/coq-project-template/README.md

 Many thanks to @anishathalye for helping to work out the design and implementation!

+# Stability

+This setup isn't remotely stable.
+In particular, we may move away from `make` and as soon as possible `libname` will be replaced by a more future proof and extensible configuration file.

 # Projects using this

 Here are some projects where I'm now using this (if you use it, please let me know!):